Tyler Stephenson Player Props: Reds vs. Giants

 - Stephenson is batting .252 with 13 doubles, a triple, seven home runs and 36 walks.

-- Stephenson has driven home a run in 30 games this year (34.5%), including more than one RBI in 8.0% of his games.
+- Stephenson has an RBI in 30 of 87 games this year, with multiple RBI in seven of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.